daniel-meilak/smallpt/README.md

-Playing around with smallpt Global Illumination

-smallpt, a Path Tracer by Kevin Beason, 2008
+smallpt, a Path Tracer by Kevin Beason, with additional annotations by Dr. David Cline.
+Variables have also been given more readable names.
+Some C style code has been changed to C++.

 Make : `g++ -O3 -fopenmp smallpt.cpp -o smallpt`
 Remove `-fopenmp` for g++ version < 4.2
 Usage: `time ./smallpt 5000 && xv image.ppm`